Town and gown: Modern

 A wave of student unrest took place in North America and Europe during the 1960s, from Paris to Mexico City to California.
 The Free Speech Movement, centred at the University of California, Berkeley, has often been cited as the starting point of the unrest.
 The US student movement was ostensibly about demands for more freedom and a share in decision making on campus, but it was stoked by two broader issues – civil rights for African Americans and protest of the Vietnam War.
-The most violent incidents occurred when National Guard troops fired upon and killed four students at Kent State University in Ohio and when police fired on dormitories at Jackson State University in Mississippi in spring, 1970, killing two bystanders (See links below).
+The most violent incidents occurred when National Guard troops fired upon and killed four students at Kent State University in Ohio and when police fired on dormitories at Jackson State University in Mississippi in the spring of 1970, killing two bystanders.

 The town-and-gown divide is visible in numerous older universities globally.
 In the university town of Uppsala in Sweden, clergy, royalty and academia historically reside on the western shore of the river Fyris, somewhat separated from the rest of the city, and the ensemble of cathedral (consecrated 1435), castle and university (founded in 1477) has remained mostly undisturbed until today.
 Since the Middle Ages, commercial activity has been geographically centred on the eastern side of the river.

 Many of the medieval traditions have carried into the modern era, and universities retain certain historical privileges.
 Two examples are illustrative: 1) Students in some universities were compelled to wear gowns up to the 1960s to make them identifiable to the university authorities.
 2) Under the Russian tsars, police were forbidden to enter the universities, a tradition that was respected during the Russian repression of Prague in the summer of 1968.